 The Accessibility Master Plan

-The accessibility of the entire travel chain was made mandatory by the law of 11 February 2005 on equal rights and opportunities, participation and citizenship of people with disabilities, amended by the order of 26 September 2014.
+The accessibility of the entire travel chain was made mandatory by the law of 11 February 2005 on equal rights and opportunities, participation and citizenship of people with disabilities, amended by the ordinance of 26 September 2014.

 The accessibility of public transport concerns vehicles, stations or stops, passenger information, as well as equipment.
 The aim is for people with reduced mobility to be able to enter, move around and use all services like other passengers.